List of largest photographs

-Negative

 The largest seamless photograph made in a single exposure was made using a Southern California jet hangar transformed into a giant camera.
 The most recent claim to the largest image stitched together was by the Canadian Museum of Civilization.

-On 3 August 2015, the longest photographic negative was measured 79.37 m wide.
+On August 3rd, 2015, the longest photographic negative was measured 79.37 m wide.
 This negative was created by Esteban Pastorino Díaz (Spain) by driving 32.8 km on the 2nd Ring Road (Beijing).
 Esteban Pastorino Díaz also holds the previous record, a negative measured 39.54 m wide.
 He used a custom-built panoramic slit camera on 13 June 2010.
 The negative is a panorama of major streets in Buenos Aires, Argentina, captured by the slit camera while mounted on the roof of a moving car.

 Largest seamless example

 Orthorectified negative (bottom) and positive (top) representations of The Great Picture, partially obscured by two people.